 Over the years, the population of gamers worldwide is proven to be constantly rising.
+You can add up the online gamblers who plays online casino games at 666 Casino to that number, and that number is rising every day actually.
 As a matter of fact, in 2018, about 2.3 billion people or almost one third of the Earth’s total population have been instrumental to the booming success of the gaming industry, contributing nearly $140 billion.

 Some of the fastest-growing gaming markets are situated in South America, specifically, Brazil, Colombia, Mexico, Chile, Peru, and Argentina.
 Interestingly, 75% of the region’s total population is permitted to gamble, hence the booming online gaming industry.
 Due to this, South America’s gaming market revenue hit $1.9 billion mark in 2017; and in 2019 it significantly jumped up to $2.5 billion, of which $2 billion was brought by mobile gaming.

 Colombia is the first and currently the only country in South America that has managed to establish their own fully regulated online gaming market in 2017.
 This includes the government’s permission to allow their citizens to gamble on foreign-based gaming sites.
 In its first years, the market was initially predicted to bring in revenue of $8 billion, but due to the increasing popularity, the number actually increased by two thirds in less than 2 years.

 Moreover, online gaming in Argentina has long been introduced back in 2006; however, it should be noted that this market was not regulated on the federal level.
 Meanwhile, Argentina’s current online gaming market is regulated on the provincial level.
 Despite having the most number of land-based casinos in the entire Latin American region, with Buenos Aires having the biggest venue, the citizens of Argentina mostly prefer to play games online.